neuroradiology/Fantasy-Map-Generator/README.md

 ## Sandstorm packging information / description

 This branch of the Fantasy-Map-Generator repository takes Azgaar's fantastic tool, and packages it for the [sandstorm](https://sandstorm.org/) platform.
-This makes the tool accessible from anywhere, shareable by multiple simultaneous users, and allows one map to exist side-by-side with many others.
+This makes the tool accessible from anywhere and allows one map to exist side-by-side with many others.
 As of the 0.0.5 release it does not enable persistent storage, but the long-term goal would be to have the data persist within the sandstorm grain, which would make any map durable and accessible in a way that is difficult with the existing .map file export.

 ## General Fantasy Map Generator Information